-Her community service positions include clerk on the board of directors of the Regional Transportation Program (RTP); member of the organzing committee for the 2013 Pine Tree Regional "FIRST Robotics" Competition; webmaster for and member of the Maine Entrepreneurship Week Coalition; Career Fair presenter for Androscoggin County Chamber of Commerce; participant in the Maine Math & Science Alliance's "Reach Center" design conference; co-founder of the annual event, CreateMaine, a presentation designed to inspire young people in Maine to start their own business; volunteer entertainer at the Barron Center, the skilled nursing facility operated by the City of Portland.
+In the community, Lori is clerk on the board of directors of the Regional Transportation Program (RTP); member of the organzing committee for the 2013 Pine Tree District "FIRST Robotics" Competition; webmaster and coordinator of the Maine Entrepreneurship Week Coalition; Career Fair presenter for Androscoggin County Chamber of Commerce; an organizer co-founder of the annual event CreateMaine, a presentation designed to inspire young people in Maine to start their own business; and a volunteer entertainer at the Barron Center, the skilled nursing facility operated by the City of Portland.

 Within the University community, she served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
 She returned to the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.

 In her free time, Lori enjoys playing music, drawing, painting, biking, refinishing wooden furniture and most especially, artistic dance roller skating.
 She competed in the Novice B division at the 2012 National Roller Skating Championships in Lincoln, Nebraska, representing the New England Region, and at the 2012 Thanksgiving invitational in Taunton, Massachusetts.